7. How to resolve the problem of being willful and unrestrained

 —The Word, Vol. 3.
 The Discourses of Christ of the Last Days.
 What Is It, Exactly, on Which People Rely to Live?

 When facing a matter, if people are too willful and insist on their own ideas without seeking the truth, this is very dangerous.
-God will loathe and reject these people and set them aside.
+God will spurn these people and set them aside.
 What will the consequence of this be?
-It can certainly be said that there is the danger of them being cast out.
+It can certainly be said that there is the danger of them being eliminated.
 However, those who seek the truth can obtain the Holy Spirit’s enlightenment and guidance, and as a result, gain God’s blessing.
 The two different attitudes of seeking and not seeking the truth can bring about two different states in you and two different results.
 Which kind of result do you prefer?
 (I’d prefer to obtain God’s enlightenment.)
 If people wish to be enlightened and guided by God, and to receive God’s graces, what kind of attitude must they have?
-They must often have an attitude of seeking and obedience before God.
-Whether you are performing your duty, interacting with others, or dealing with some particular issue that you are faced with, you must have an attitude of seeking and obedience.
+They must often have an attitude of seeking and submission before God.
+Whether you are performing your duty, interacting with others, or dealing with some particular issue that you are faced with, you must have an attitude of seeking and submission.
 With this kind of attitude, it can be said that you have something of a God-fearing heart.
-Being able to seek and obey the truth is the path to fearing God and shunning evil.
-If you lack an attitude of seeking and obedience, and you instead cling to yourself, are stubbornly antagonistic, and you refuse to accept the truth, and are sick of the truth, then you will naturally commit a great deal of evil.
+Being able to seek and submit to the truth is the path to fearing God and shunning evil.
+If you lack an attitude of seeking and submission, and you instead cling to yourself, are stubbornly antagonistic, and you refuse to accept the truth, and are averse to the truth, then you will naturally commit a great deal of evil.
 You won’t be able to help it!
 If people never seek the truth to resolve this, the ultimate consequence will be that no matter how much they experience, no matter how many situations they find themselves in, no matter how many lessons God sets out for them, they still won’t understand the truth, and they will ultimately remain incapable of entering into the truth reality.
 If people do not possess the truth reality, they will be incapable of following the way of God, and if they are never able to follow the way of God, then they are not people who fear God and shun evil.
 People go on and on about wanting to perform their duties and follow God.
 Are things that simple?
 Absolutely not.
 These things are enormously important in people’s lives!
 It isn’t easy to perform one’s duty well to satisfy God, and achieve fear of God and shunning of evil.
-But I will tell you a principle of practice: If you have an attitude of seeking and obedience when something happens to you, this will protect you.
+But I will tell you a principle of practice: If you have an attitude of seeking and submission when something happens to you, this will protect you.
 The ultimate goal isn’t for you to be protected.
 It is to make you understand the truth, and be able to enter into the truth reality, and attain God’s salvation—this is the ultimate goal.

 —The Word, Vol. 3.
 The Discourses of Christ of the Last Days.
 Part Three